Emergency medicine: Payment systems

 American health payment systems are undergoing significant reform efforts, Which include compensating emergency physicians through "pay for performance" incentives and penalty measures under commercial and public health programs, including Medicare and Medicaid.
 This payment reform aims to improve the quality of care and control costs, despite the differing opinions on the existing evidence to show that this payment approach is effective in emergency medicine.
 Initially, these incentives would only target primary care providers (PCPs), but some would argue that emergency medicine is primary care, as no one refers patients to the ED.
-In one such program, two specific conditions listed were directly tied to patients frequently seen by emergency medical providers: acute myocardial infarction and pneumonia.(See: Hospital Quality Incentive Demonstration.)
+In one such program, two specific conditions listed were directly tied to patients frequently seen by emergency medical providers: acute myocardial infarction and pneumonia.
+(See: Hospital Quality Incentive Demonstration.)

 There are some challenges with implementing these quality-based incentives in emergency medicine in that patients are often not given a definitive diagnosis in the ED, making it challenging to allocate payments through coding.
 Additionally, adjustments based on patient risk-level and multiple co-morbidities for complex patients further complicate attribution of positive or negative health outcomes.
 It is not easy to assess whether much of the costs directly result from the emergent condition treated in acutely care settings.
 It is also difficult to quantify the savings due to preventive care during emergency treatment (i.e. workup, stabilizing treatments, coordination of care and discharge, rather than a hospital admission).
 Thus, ED providers tend to support a modified fee-for-service model over other payment systems.

 Overutilization

-Some patients without health insurance utilize EDs as their primary form of medical care.
-Because these patients do not utilize insurance or primary care, emergency medical providers often face overutilization and financial loss, especially since many patients cannot pay for their care (see below).
-ED overuse produces $38 billion in wasteful spending each year (i.e. care delivery and coordination failures, over-treatment, administrative complexity, pricing failures, and fraud), Moreover, it unnecessarily drains departmental resources, reducing the quality of care across all patients.
+Some patients without health insurance utilize EDs as their primary form of medical care, as their financial status limits their access to consistent care.
+Because these patients cannot utilize insurance or primary care systems, emergency medical providers often increased volumes of lower acuity patients and risk of financial loss, especially since many patients cannot pay for their care (see below).
+ED overuse produces $38 billion in spending each year (i.e. care delivery and coordination failures, over-treatment, administrative complexity, pricing failures, and fraud), Moreover, it unnecessarily drains departmental resources, reducing the quality of care across all patients.
 While overuse is not limited to the uninsured, the uninsured constitute a growing proportion of non-urgent ED visits.
 Insurance coverage can help mitigate overutilization by improving access to alternative forms of care and lowering the need for emergency visits.

-A common misconception pegs frequent ED visitors as a significant factor in wasteful spending.
+A common misconception identifies frequent ED visitors as a significant factor in excess spending.
 However, frequent ED users make up a small portion of those contributing to overutilization and are often insured.